-EPIC’s distillation scale-up team will take your separation goals, budget and process considerations and use advanced simulation methods and our proven engineering approach to find an optimal system design. advanced simulation methods.
-Once a finalized design is approved, our skilled craftsmen will build a complete modular distillation system for your plant.
+EPIC’s distillation experts can design custom fractional distillation columns that meet and exceed your separation needs.
+Our experts take your separation goals, budget and process considerations and use advanced simulation methods and our proven engineering approach to find an optimal system design.
+Once a finalized design is approved, our skilled craftsmen will build a custom fractional distillation column for your plant.

-Key Features: Dual fractionation distillation column design, hot oil evaporation system, reflux loops, hydrotesting, FEA analysis, vacuum pump integrated design
+Key Features: Dual fractional distillation column design, hot oil evaporation system, reflux loops, hydrotesting, FEA analysis, vacuum pump integrated design

 - Have a basic outline of your process technology and accompanying data– EPIC does not provide specific process technologies.
 You should know what you are separating, and a basic process for achieving that separation.
 EPIC will help you scale your process into a working pilot plant or full-scale production system.